mv-2112/canonical-openstack-docs/how-to/operations/scaling-the-cluster-in.rst

 ``FQDN`` is a fully qualified domain name (FQDN) of the machine being removed.

-For example, to remove the *cloud-2* machine from the example configuration section, execute the following command:
+For example, to remove the *cloud-2* machine from the :doc:`Example physical configuration</reference/example-physical-configuration>` section, execute the following command:

-..
-TODO: Add a link to the Example configuration section

 .. code-block :: text